January 10, 2013

 Right whales share their habitat with some of the busiest fishing areas in the U.S., and fatal entanglement in commercial fishing gear is the second major cause of death in right whales.
 Right whales may become entangled in nets, in the lines between underwater nets, or in buoy lines that go from the ocean floor to the surface to mark the location of nets or lobster and crab traps.
 Once entangled, right whales may drown if they are unable to reach the surface to breathe.
 Others may be able to swim off, entangled in the lines, only to die a slow death from infection or starvation.
 Chronic entanglement can also impair movement, making the whale more vulnerable to ship collisions.

 Fishing gear along our coast is so dense in places that some whales become entangled multiple times.
 One right whale was entangled in commercial fishing gear once in late 1997, and then two more times in 1998, before being freed of most of the gear.
 However, some of the fishing gear remained deep in the whale's mouth.
 This whale was considered seriously injured by this last entanglement and indeed was never again seen alive.
 In 2001, the nation watched the tragic story of Churchill, a right whale who died slowly of infection despite several well-publicized attempts to disentangle him from the fishing line cutting into him.
-At the close of 2012, at least a dozen right whales have been seen still entangled in fishing gear.
 These sorts of sad stories play out year after year.

 The HSUS fighting for fishing industry regulations